macrobiotic cancer diet

 The body does not fully recognise the difference between self imposed stress, such as worrying about the future, and real danger, so when we feel stressed we are less able to heal.

 Meditating for a few minutes every hour, can help us relax so that we feel safe and secure, putting us into the ideal state for healing.
-Other options include walking in nature, enjoying a cup of tea, being the moment, yoga, tai chi, receiving any form of healing or being with loving people.
+Other options include walking in nature, enjoying a cup of green tea, being the moment, yoga, tai chi, receiving any form of healing or being with loving people.

 The Language of Healing